kolov/hexo-blog/source/_posts/from-zero-to-cd-aws-k8s.md

 {% endcodeblock %}

-These commands are more of an example to show how simple it is to create a cluster with `kops`, for the details follow the official instructions. `kops` sets up the cluster and configures `kubectl` with credentials to access it.
+These commands are more of an example to show how simple it is to create a cluster with `kops`, for the details follow the official [tutorial](https://github.com/kubernetes/kops/blob/master/docs/aws.md). `kops` sets up the cluster and configures `kubectl` with credentials to access it.

 ## Container Registry
 As we are going to build an deploy containers, we need a container registry.
 If you already have one somewhere -